Modern & Classical Languages Courses

 French III rounds out the introduction to all major communicative time frames (past, present, future).
 Students continue to interact with authentic resources in real-life contexts and expand their knowledge and understanding of Francophone cultures and history.
 Per national guidelines, the goal is for both students and teacher to maintain French during 90% of class time.
 As in previous years, students demonstrate their learning via performance-based assessments.
 By the end of French III, students will exhibit solid Intermediate-Low level proficiency or above.

-Prerequisites: French II or Honors French II
+Prerequisites: French II

 Course Length: One year